wattahay/cli-game-scripts/README.md

 Python(3) script based on the 1984 DOS game, BEAST

 ###------- Setup -------

-(The game runs in the terminal)
+a.
+Install and run xfce4-terminal in Ubuntu/Mint

-1. download beast.py
+1. On the git page, click the green Clone/Download button to get the .zip file
-- download audio directory with files
+2. Extract the zipped files, maintaining the same directory structure
-	* (the audio directory should be in the same directory as the beast.py file)
+3. Give the beast.py file executable permissions: chmod +x beast.py
-- in a terminal, navigate to the directory
+4. In the terminal, change directory to that of the executable (or else audio will not work)
-- run: python3 beast.py
+5. Run the game: ./beast.py

 ###----- Controls -----